akhenakh/regionagogo/README.md

 Some regions are not precise enough and some accentuated names are wrong, if you are aware of a better source please tell me.

+The actual Go S2 implementation does not use the shape boundaries to perform a region coverage but a rect boundaries. regionagogo is reading a file named geodata in msgpack format so you can generate the datafile with another S2 implementation, you can use my C++/ObjC gluecode: [regionagogogen](https://github.com/akhenakh/regionagogogen).

+The image submitted to Docker hub, will always be an optimized one using the C++ implementation.

 ## Build & Install
 ```
 go get github.com/jteeuwen/go-bindata/...